NSF CyberCorps® Scholarship for Service (SFS)

 The INSPIRE Center at Georgia State University is a proud participant in the CyberCorps®: Scholarship for Service (SFS) program.
 This program will support undergraduate and graduate students through interaction with government and industry partners, involvement in research, and participation in outreach activities.
 The SFS scholars will be paired with a faculty member for mentorship opportunities and collaborating on research.

-Applications for Fall 2023 are due on February 28, 2023.
+Applications for Fall 2023 are extended until March 31, 2023.
 See the Application Information section for details.
 Be sure to read the rest of this page for important additional information.

 Scholarship Benefits